MRoc/patcher/README.md

 ## Concepts

-All operations can be undone by creating a inverse operation using the `inverse` function.
+**Enrich**: All operations can be undone by creating a inverse operation using the `inverse` function.
 This is usually done internally in `undo` and `redo`.
 An interesting fact is that certain operations need previous state to be undone, for example `replace` because obviously after replace, the previous value is lost.
 For that, operations are *enriched* before placed into the history using the `enrich` function.
 This function adds a `previous` property to all operations that require it.